El Castillo Los Realejos is big, bold and beautiful.

 It is by El Dia the newspaper.
 It dates back to 1980.
 It cites many names of people of high standing.
 It even mentions periods when they lived.
 Some were related to the historical Capitano Weyler.
 He was trained in the Tenerife capital and became famous as a governor in a South American colony of Spain.

-However, there is no clear indication about the first owner, architect or date when the Castillo was built.
-It may have been in the century XX, just like the Casa del Agua of Realejos La Gordejuela that looks even more than 500 years old.
+In any case, it dates back to the end of XIX just like the Casa del Agua of Realejos La Gordejuela that looks even more than 500 years old.

 Yet the author of the article regrets that there's hardly anything left of the former six halls of the museum.
 It's also said that the construction of the Carretera del Norte is to blame for it.